Note: Article has been updated and includes changes for the Hibiscus release.

 - Type: This field is optional and can help in filtering reports and list views for the Customer Receipts, Customer Prepayments, Vendor refunds, and Other receipts transactions.

 - Accounting Period: Used to specify the accounting period for financial reporting.
 This field can be left blank and will automatically populate with the accounting period that the receipt date resides in.

-- Credit GL Account: If left blank this will default to the Unapplied Cash GL Account set on the Accounting Settings tab.
-This GL Account will be credited with this transaction, and then debited when the Cash Receipt is applied to a Billing.
+- Credit GL Account: If left blank this will default to the Unapplied ARGL Account set on the Accounting Settings tab.
+This GL Account is a contra-asset suspense account that will be credited with this transaction, and then debited when the Cash Receipt is applied to a Billing.

 - System Fields: Bank Deposit, Bank Reconciliation, and Cleared Date will be automatically populated as the Cash Receipt moves through the accounting cycle.
 Leave these fields blank.